Support to industrial customers for the implementation of Energy Autonomy initiatives

-Changing market conditions represent a significant risk factor for all businesses, not just those in energy-intensive sectors.
+Changing market conditions represent a major risk factor for all companies, not only for energy-intensive industries.

 A configuration for every need

-The CACERs, or Renewable Energy Communities (in Italian Comunità Energetica Rinnovabile – CER), along with Collective Self-Consumption Groups (Gruppo di Autoconsumo Collettivo – GAC) and Distance Individual Self-Consumption (Autoconsumo Individuale a Distanza – AID), aim to extend the benefits of renewable energy systems to those who, due to distance, regulatory, organizational or economic reasons, cannot access them.
+The CACERs (as defined in the TIAD and regulated by Legislative Decree No. 199/21, Ministerial Decree 414 issued by MASE, and the Operational Rules of the GSE), or Renewable Energy Communities (Comunità Energetica Rinnovabile – CER), as well as with Collective Self-Consumption Groups (Gruppo di Autoconsumo Collettivo – GAC) and Distance Individual Self-Consumption (Autoconsumo Individuale a Distanza – AID), aim to extend the benefits of renewable energy systems to those who, due to distance, regulatory, organizational or economic reasons, cannot access them.

-The driver that governs the 20-year incentive is no longer just the production of renewable energy, but the concept of “self-consumption” of the same energy in the area where it is produced.
+The driver governing the 20-year incentive is no longer just the production of renewable energy, but rather the concept of “self-consumption” of the energy in the area where it is produced.
 This “proximity” limit is represented by the connection of all consumption and injection points (PODs) to the same primary substation¹.
-Another constraint is the size of the individual system, which must not exceed 1MW (multiple power plants can contribute to the same configuration, even if the total exceed the 1MW limit).
-The minimum number of participants depends on the model adopted (one participant in AID², at least two in CERs and GACs).
+Another constraint is the size of the individual system, which must not exceed 1MW (multiple power plants can participate to the same configuration, even exceeding the 1MW limit).
+The minimum number of participants depends on the model adopted (only one participant in AID², at least two in CERs and GACs).

 Participation is open to any entity that holds a POD.